The Complexity of Color-constrained Paths in Semicomplete Multipartite Digraphs: Structural Results

-For semicomplete digraphs, the chromatic number is identical to the number of vertices such that the condition \(\chi(D-\{x,y,z\})\geq4\) simplifies to \(|V|\geq7\).
-As a semicomplete digraphs satisfying all conditions of \cref{thm:not-2-strong-without-xy} except for \(|V|\geq7\) has at least 6 vertices, restricting \cref{thm:not-2-strong-without-xy} almost exactly yields Theorem 3.3 from~\cite{DBLP:journals/jal/Bang-JensenMT92}, which does not have any restriction on the number of vertices.
+For semicomplete digraphs, the chromatic number is identical to the number of vertices.
+Thus, the condition \(\chi(D-\{x,y,z\})\geq4\) simplifies to \(|V|\geq7\).
+A semicomplete digraph satisfying all other conditions of \cref{thm:not-2-strong-without-xy} has at least 6 vertices, so restricting \cref{thm:not-2-strong-without-xy} to semicomplete digraphs almost exactly yields \cite[Theorem~3.3]{DBLP:journals/jal/Bang-JensenMT92}, which does not have any restriction on the number of vertices.

 \rstMtThree \begin{proof} As this only makes finding an~$(x,y)$-QHP harder, we may assume that~$H(x)$ and~$H(y)$ are singletons by adding the arcs~$vx$ or~$yv$ whenever necessary while ensuring that~$y\rightarrow x$.
-If no 2-separators exist, we obtain the desired path by \cref{thm:3-paths}.
+If no~2-separators exist, we obtain the desired path by \cref{thm:3-paths}.
 By \cref{thm:not-2-strong-without-xy}, we may assume that~$D-\{x,y\}$ is 2-strong.
 Let~$u,w\in V$ be a 2-separator of~$x$ and~$y$.
 Assume that~$uwu$ is a 2-cycle using \cref{lem:2-sep-arcs}.
 We will assume that~$N^-(y)=\{u,w\}$ as the case~$N^+(x)=\{u,w\}$ is symmetric.

 Assume there is an arc from~$x$ to~$\{u,w\}$, without loss of generality let~$xu\in A$.
 If~$xw\in A$, let~$Q$ be a~$[u,w]$-QHP in~$D-\{x,y\}$ as given by \cref{thm:weak-qhp}. \Cref{thm:weak-qhp} is applicable as we have